 As a Partner of a business, you should not be approaching Lenders direct as they all underwrite cases in different ways.
 For example, a Partner with less than 25% interest in the business may be underwritten as ‘Employed’ by some Lenders.
 You should ask an experienced Independent Mortgage Broker to help you arrange your mortgage.

 Once your Mortgage Broker understands your situation they can accurately assess Mortgage Lenders that are most likely to accept your case and the most favourable rates.

 If you are asked for your income by your Mortgage Broker, quote your Partnership Profit – they are looking for your share of income from the Partnership after business expenses but before tax.

 If this profit varies over the last three trading years please quote the average (total and divide the result by three).
-If your Partnership shows declining profit in recent years, make your Mortgage Broker aware of this at outset so that they can handle this appropriately.
+If your Partnership shows declining profit in recent years, make your Mortgage Broker aware of this at the outset so that they can handle this appropriately.

 Be prepared to provide Partnership accounts as prepared by your Accountant, or your own SA302’s to cover the last three trading years.
 Some Lenders will write direct to your Accountant for an Accountant’s reference.

-If you are a Self-Employed, in a Partnership, and need to arrange a mortgage or re-mortgage – contact us now.
+If you are Self-Employed, in a Partnership, and need to arrange a mortgage or re-mortgage – contact us now.